John-Lluch/SWRevealViewController/README.md

 * Added support for animated replacement of child controllers.
 The methods `setRearViewController`, `setFrontViewController`, `setRightViewController` now all have animated versions.
 The default animation is a Cross Dissolve effect.
 You can set the duration of the view controller replacement animation with `replaceViewAnimationDuration`

-* You can create custom viewController transition animations by implementing the UIViewControllerAnimatedTransitioning protocol.
+* You can create custom viewController transition animations by providing a class implementing the `UIViewControllerAnimatedTransitioning` protocol.

 * Added the following new delegate methods
 ```